Intelligence Studies

 |

-This course offers a comprehensive overview of key elements of the United States’ homeland security program.
-This overview will have students examining, discussing and analyzing homeland security operational and policy concerns which have continued to evolve in the wake of the terrorist attacks of September 11, 2001 and the creation of the Department of Homeland Security.
+This course is highly recommended as a first course in homeland security.
+It provides a comprehensive overview of key elements of the United States homeland security enterprise.
+Students will examine, discuss, and analyze homeland security operational and policy concerns that have continued to evolve in the wake of the 9/11 terrorist attacks and the creation of the Department of Homeland Security.

 Registration Dates Course Dates Session Weeks